Prof. Dr. Jochen Staudacher

 Emily Dolson is a PhD student in Computer Science & Engineering and Ecology, Evolutionary Biology & Behavior at Michigan State University.
 In her work on bringing together ecological, evolutionary and computational theory, creating clear and informative data visualizations, often in R, is key.
 Having gotten into computer science by taking the right class at the right time, Emily is passionate about teaching others the programming skills necessary for data science.
 She has experience teaching scientific computing workshops for a wide range of audiences.

 Acacia Ackles, guest lecturer from Michigan State University

 Acacia Ackles is a PhD student in Integrative Biology and Ecology, Evolutionary Biology & Behavior at Michigan State University.
 She uses mathematical and computational tools to simulate and understand evolutionary processes—which means that she generates a lot of data, most of which is uninterpretable to the human eye.
 Extracting meaning from this data requires simple yet powerful statistical tools, such as R. She is excited to discuss these data extraction tools at the summer school.

 Prof. Dr. Matthias Finkenrath

 Matthias Finkenrath is a Professor of Energy Engineering at Kempten University.
 His research focuses on flexible power generation.
-On the “meet our faculties” day Matthias will present how to analyse energy-related technologies.
+Matthias will present how to analyse energy-related technologies.
 He will provide insights into current R&D activities on the prediction of thermal loads using “deep learning”, and into state-of-the-art simulation and analysis of energy processes.
 In his earlier career Matthias was working for the International Energy Agency (IEA) in Paris and General Electric’s European Research Centre near Munich.
-He holds a doctorate degree in Mechanical Engineering from RWTH Aachen University.
+He holds a PhD degree in Mechanical Engineering from RWTH Aachen University.